Christian Social Party (Liechtenstein)

-The Christian Social Party of Liechtenstein (German: Christlich-Soziale Partei Liechtensteins, CSP) was a political party in Liechtenstein.
+The Christian Social Party of Liechtenstein (German: Christlich-Soziale Partei Liechtensteins, CSP) was a political party in Liechtenstein active from 1962 to 1974.

 History

-The party was established in 1961, In the 1962 elections it received 10% of the vote, but failed to win a seat in the Landtag.
+The party was established in 1961, In the 1962 elections, it received 10% of the vote, but failed to win a seat in the Landtag.
 It appealed to the Constitutional Court, which subsequently ruled that the 18% electoral threshold was unconstitutional.
 However, the party failed to win a seat in elections in 1966, 1970 and 1974.

-It did not contest the 1978 or 1982 elections.
+It has not contested any elections since.